-Matrimonial assets are defined under section 112(10) Women's Charter as: (a) any asset acquired before marriage by either or both parties to the marriage which are ordinarily used or enjoyed by the family or which have been substantially improved during the marriage; and (b) any asset acquired during the marriage.
-Matrimonial assets exclude gifts and inheritance unless this is the matrimonial home or an asset which has been substantially improved during the marriage by the other party.
-Gifts between spouses are, however, considered as matrimonial assets.
+Matrimonial assets are defined under section 112(10) Women's Charter as: (a) any asset acquired before marriage by either or both parties to the marriage that is ordinarily used or enjoyed by the family or that has been substantially improved during the marriage; and (b) any asset acquired during the marriage.
+Matrimonial assets exclude gifts and inheritance unless this is the matrimonial home or an asset that has been substantially improved during the marriage by the other party.
+Gifts between spouses are, however, considered matrimonial assets.